-Missing entirely from T-Mobile's website now is any mention of Mobile Hotspots too, which were in the past supported by the same Simple Choice data plans as tablets.
+Also missing entirely from T-Mobile's website now is any mention of Mobile Hotspots, which were in the past supported by the same Simple Choice data plans as tablets.

-And indeed - T-Mobile media relations confirms to us that T-Mobile One is the only options being offered for tablets, and the old Simple Choice plan is going away for hotspots too.
+And indeed - T-Mobile media relations confirms to us that T-Mobile One is the only option being offered for tablets, and the old Simple Choice plan is going away for hotspots too.